It’s been six years since my cancer diagnosis and I’m still waiting…

 And then came cancer.

-One thing is for sure, I am not a better person today than I was six years ago because of cancer.
+One thing is for sure though, I am not a better person today than I was six years ago because of cancer.

 Do I hope I am a better person than I was back then?
 Of course.
 I hope I’m a better person today than I was yesterday.
 I try to be a better person every day.
 Well, most days.
 Cancer doesn’t transform you into a better, or worse, person.
 Besides it’s not the cancer that does the work of transforming anyway, it’s the person, so why should cancer get credit for any of it?